AnandChowdhary/smol-github-workspace/README.md

 To test it out, create a new issue.
 Describe the change you'd like to make, for example "Make the index.html button text red" and in a few moments, a pull request should be created with your changes ✨ automatically ✨.

 > [!CAUTION]
-> This repository uses by OpenAI API key, please use with care.
+> This repository uses my personal OpenAI API key, please use with care.

 ## License